 Daylight savings time comes every year in March, time to spring forward into the new season.
-Spring is pretty, but with the beauty comes with dander, pollen and other irritants that can cause people to suffer allergies.
+Spring is pretty, but with the beauty comes dander, pollen, and other irritants that can cause people to suffer allergies.

 According to studies, Memphis is one of top 12 cities with high levels of pollen.
 Here are several ways to properly prepare you for the upcoming seasonal changes to potentially prevent any serious allergic reactions or sinus infections.